 It’s dead simple to manufacture one of these nowadays, so most of them can produce similar tasting coffee with great smoothness.

 That isn’t to say that every siphon coffee maker is made equal, though.

 Some have more heat resistant glass, better handles with less heat retention, and higher quality metal components that make them much easier and safer to use.

 Siphon coffee is smoother than drip coffee, so yes, it is better by a slight amount.

 Don’t let this dissuade you from trying your hand at siphon coffee; it’s a ridiculously fun thing to do, and once you get involved, you’re going to be hooked.

 What Are the Benefits of a Siphon Coffee Maker?

 Siphon coffee makers may not be as popular as they were during their inception, but they still have a few benefits that might persuade you to try them over a boring drip coffee maker.

-The smoother taste and body are great reasons to try it out, but there are also a few hidden benefits that aren’t listed on the sales pages.
+The smoother taste and body are great reasons to try it out, but a few hidden benefits aren’t listed on the sales pages.